jksemple/JobQueues/README.md

 ## Configuration

 Queues need to be added to the JobRunner object (.addQueue) before it is started.
-Each successive queue is lower in the execution order than the previous one.
+Each successive added queue is lower in the execution order than the previous one.
 A queue can optionally be given a 'startDelayMillis' parameter which stops jobs in that queue from being executed for a period of time if the last job executed was in an earlier queue.
 This stops a lower priority, long-running job from blocking what might be a sparse stream of higher priority jobs that are not quite frequent enough to keep their queue full.
 The background task can be started at any FreeRTOS Priority level defaulting to 1.
+Once all queues have been added the JobRunner is started (.begin) and any queued jobs begin to be executed.

 ## Job queueing

-Jobs are added to the queues (.addJob) as a std::function wrapper around a lambda expression that contains the code to be run.
+Jobs are added to a queue (.addJob) as a std::function wrapper around a lambda expression that contains the code to be run.
-Any parameters that are to be passed in to the job need to be defined as captures in the lambda and care should be taken to ensure that any stack allocated objects passed in will not go out of scope when the calling method has gone out of scope.
+Any parameters that are to be passed in to the job need to be grouped into a newed struct which is passed as a capture into the lambda.
+The parameter structure needs to be freed before the lambda exits.
+I don't know why this works and passing in multiple captured parameters results in memory leaks or exceptions.
+Let me know if you can explain it.
-This typically means using malloc or strdup to copy objects and then freeing them within the lambda before execution ends.

 ## Function Descriptions